byjg/php-config/docs/load-the-configuration.md

-    CacheInterface $cache = null,    // The PSR-16 implementation to cache the configuration bool $abstract = false,          // If true, the environment will not be used to load the configuration bool $final = false,             // If true, the environment cannot be used to inherit from CacheModeEnum $cacheMode = CacheModeEnum::multipleFiles  // How the cache will be stored, in a single key or multiple keys
+    CacheInterface $cache = null,    // The PSR-16 implementation to cache the configuration bool $abstract = false,          // If true, the environment will not be used to load the configuration bool $final = false,             // If true, the environment cannot be used to inherit from CacheModeEnum $cacheMode = CacheModeEnum::multipleFiles  // How the cache will be stored );
-);
 ```